Manage the endless Christmas to-do list with simple steps that preserve the spirit of the season and keep you from feeling frazzled.

 Share the Load

 If you don’t want to pay the fees, ask others to share your load.
 Turn tasks into parties so you have more fun, from cookie baking to tree trimming.
 Your child can create an ornament every year for the tree and their grandparents’ tree, too.
 Soon the trees will be filled with sweet memories.
 Ask dinner guests to bring a special dish they love to make or a cake from a family recipe.
-That way, you can focus on the leg of lamb—and best of all—enjoy Christmas.
+Delegate family members and friends to help out in the washing and cleaning up.
+Have all the cleaning materials ready in advance (like your bottles of Joy dishwashing soap) so that’s one less thing to worry about.
+That way, you can focus on the lechon on the table—and best of all—enjoy Christmas.